JRCSTU/wltp/README.rst

     $ virtualenv --system-site-packages ../wltp.venv    ## If both python-2 & 3 installed, use:  -p <PATH_TO_PYTHON_3>
     $ .  ../wltp.venv/bin/activate                      ## To deactivate virtual-environment type: deactivate

 ..
-Tip:: Within the sources it is included a ``.project`` file for the comprehensive
+Tip:: Within the sources it is included a :file:`.project` file for the comprehensive
     `LiClipse <https://brainwy.github.io/liclipse/>`_ IDE.

     If you also choose to use the same IDE, you have to add under :menuselection:`Windows --> Preferences --> PyDev --> Interpreters --> Python Interpreter` a new python-intepreter named ``wltp.venv`` since this is the name already specified in the :file:`.project` file.

-    You can change this choice in :guilabel:`Right-click on Project` + :menuselection:`Properties --> PyDev - Interpreter/Grammar --> Interpreter`
-    but you should not commit this change.
+    You can change this choice by :guilabel:`Right-clicking` on the Project and navigating to :menuselection:`Properties --> PyDev - Interpreter/Grammar --> Interpreter`, but you have to remember not commit this change.

-Then you can install all project's dependencies using the ``setup.py`` script:
+Then you can install all project's dependencies using the :file:`setup.py` script:

 .. code-block:: console